 Notes:

 Any and all cost-sharing payments for in-network covered services apply to the out-of-pocket maximum.
 If a deductible applies to the service, cost sharing payments for all in-network services accumulate toward the deductible.
-In-network services include services provided by an out-of-network provider but are approved as in-network by the carrier.
+In-network services include services provided by an out-of-network provider but are approved as in-network by the issuer.

 For covered out of network services in a PPO plan, these Standard Benefit Plan Designs do not determine cost sharing, deductible, or maximum out-of-pocket amounts.
 See the applicable PPO’s Evidence of Coverage or Policy.